 - Identify textbooks for your courses by checking the University Bookstore's website: University textbook by course search

-To request your books please fill out the Alternative Text request form
+- Provide your request as soon as possible.
+To request your books please fill out the Alternative Text request form.

 For one-time occurrences and AU events:

 Please submit an interpreter request form.
-The form can be filled out by any member of the AU community on their own behalf or on the behalf of another individual attending an AU-sponsored event.
+The form can be filled out by any registered ASAC student approved for interpreting or CART accommodations.
 We ask that requests be made a minimum of five business days in advance of the event date.
-If you have questions about interpreting or live-captioning, please call the ASAC at 202-885-3360 or email email@example.com.
+If you have questions about interpreting or live captioning, please call the ASAC at 202-885-3360 or email email@example.com.

 For AU courses:

 All students who are formally enrolled in an AU course should send their course schedules to firstname.lastname@example.org as soon as they have registered.
 If students make changes to their schedules, it is important to notify the Accommodations Coordinator as soon as possible to ensure your communication needs are met in a timely manner.